-I. SAP/SLM: the student information system (Student Lifecycle Management); m. semester: the first (September - January) or second half (February - August) of an academic year;
+I. SAP/SLM: the student information system (Student Lifecycle Management);

+m. semester: the first (September - January) or second (February - August) half of an academic year;

-n. specialization: optional route of study within a degree programme indicating a deepening of the interdisciplinary or multidisciplinary context of the programme;
+n. specialisation: optional route of study within a degree programme indicating a deepening of the context of the programme (e.g. interdisciplinary or multidisciplinary);